 4. Practice Self-Care

-Taking care of yourself physically by getting enough rest and eating healthy foods will help you stay strong emotionally and mentally which will reduce your risk for relapse significantly
+Taking care of yourself physically by getting enough rest, engaging in regular exercise, and nourishing your body with healthy foods will not only help you stay strong emotionally and mentally but also boost your overall well-being.
+By prioritizing self-care, you can reduce your risk for relapse significantly and cultivate a healthier and more fulfilling lifestyle.

 5. Seek Professional Help